 On the Destruction of the Black Family and the State of Black Society

-Black men, and through them the “breakdown” of the black family, are the focal point of much criticism from white society, especially conservative white society.
+Black men, and through them the “breakdown” of the Black family, are the focal point of much criticism from (conservative) white society.
 I have made some of these very arguments myself, in the past.
-But take a look back at the history that has just been outlined, and ask yourself this: If the “breakdown” of the black family is the cause of much or all of what ails black communities, then what was it that caused the breakdown of the black family?
+But take a look back at the history that has just been outlined, and ask yourself this: If the “breakdown” of the Black family is the cause of much or all of what ails Black communities… what was it that caused the breakdown of the Black family?

 It’s not a trick question; the answer is plainly obvious.
-White society systematically destroyed the black family during the 250 years of slavery.
-Within 5 years after the end of the Civil War and the institution of slavery, the Southern states in which blacks were concentrated had imprisoned and re-enslaved huge numbers of black men.
+White society systematically destroyed the Black family during the 250 years of slavery.
+Within 5 years after the end of the Civil War and the institution of slavery, the Southern states in which Blacks were concentrated had imprisoned and re-enslaved huge numbers of Black men.
 Those who escaped slavery did so by voluntarily accepting yet another substitute for slavery in debt peonage.
-With Jim Crow and Separate But Equal, and under the threat of white terrorism, whites deliberately trapped blacks in poverty by concentrating them in poor, segregated neighborhoods, severely limiting their opportunity for advancement by disqualifying them from broad swaths of society, and preventing their advancement through education.
-With the New Deal exclusion and FHA redlining, blacks were refused the assistance that enabled whites to rebound from the Great Depression and systematically corralled into slums and ghettos from which employers quickly fled, trapping them in poverty and forcing many to resort to crime to keep a roof over their heads and food on the table.
-Finally, the War on Drugs and a criminal justice system that specifically targets blacks further disrupted the black family, robbing children of their fathers and trapping as many as 1/3 of all black men in a cycle of crime and recidivism.
+With Jim Crow and Separate But Equal, and under the threat of white terrorism, whites deliberately trapped Blacks in poverty by concentrating them in poor, segregated neighborhoods, severely limiting their opportunity for advancement by disqualifying them from broad swaths of society, and denying them education.
+With the New Deal exclusion and FHA redlining, Blacks were refused the assistance that enabled whites to rebound from the Great Depression and systematically corralled into slums and ghettos from which employers quickly fled, trapping them in poverty and forcing many to resort to “crime” to keep a roof over their heads and food on the table.
+Finally, the War on Drugs and a criminal justice system that specifically targets Blacks further disrupted the Black family, robbing children of their fathers and trapping as many as 1/3 of all Black men in an imposed cycle of crime and recidivism.

-The reality is that white oppression of black people has never ended.
-It has only evolved, morphed, transformed itself.
+The reality is that white oppression of Black people has never ended.
+It has only evolved, morphed, and transformed itself.
 It has adapted to the times.
-When, after decades and even centuries, we finally outlawed one form of white oppression, it simply adapted, finding a new way of preserving the same racial hierarchy.
+When, after decades and even centuries, we begrudgingly renounced one form of white oppression, it simply adapted, finding a new way of preserving the same racial hierarchy.
 That has continued to this day.
 The improvements we have made have been in degree, not in kind.
-In 2016, the oppression of black people by whites is alive and well—and in a way, perhaps even more insidious for its invisibility.
+In 2016, the oppression of Black people by white society is alive and well—and in some ways, perhaps even more insidious for its invisibility.

 To What End?

 To wrap this up, we return to slavery, with a question.
-We have seen some small amount of the impact of slavery and its successors on the black community.
+We have seen some small amount of the impact of slavery and its successors on Black communities.
 But what has been the impact of slavery on white American society?
-No doubt a very long book could be written on that subject, and I’m sure that many have been.
-But at least one enormous long-term benefit reaped by white America as a result of slavery is the building of the American economy into the single greatest economic force in the history of the world.
+Lengthy books could be written on the subject, and have been.
+But at least one enormous long-term benefit reaped by white America as a result of slavery is the building of the (mostly white) American economy into the single greatest economic force in the history of the world.
 Ta-Nehisi Coates, again (emphasis mine):

 By 1840, cotton produced by slave labor constituted 59 percent of the country’s exports.
 The web of this slave society extended north to the looms of New England, and across the Atlantic to Great Britain, where it powered a great economic transformation and altered the trajectory of world history.
 “Whoever says Industrial Revolution,” wrote the historian Eric J. Hobsbawm, “says cotton.”